thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight-sample-10gb-graysort.md

         /**
-         * Lisez les points de coupure à partir du fichier de séquence donné.
+         * Read the cut points from the given sequence file.
-         * @param fs le système de fichiers
+         * @param fs the file system
-         * @param p le chemin d'accès à lire
+         * @param p the path to read
-         * @param job la configuration de la tâche
+         * @param job the job config
-         * @return les chaînes pour fractionner les partitions
+         * @return the strings to split the partitions on
          * @throws IOException
          */
         private static Text[] readPartitions(FileSystem fs, Path p,